YaleOpenLab/openx/README.md

 ```
 go get golang.org/x/tools/cmd/cover
 ```
 if you already don't have the package.
-Running `go test --tags="all" -coverprofile=test.txt ./...` should run all the tests and provide coverage data on each specific pacakge.
+Running `go test --tags="all" -coverprofile=test.txt ./...` should run all the tests and provide coverage data on each specific package.
 Running with the tag `travis` will omit the tests in `ipfs/` which requires [a local `go-ipfs` node running](https://michalzalecki.com/set-up-ipfs-node-on-the-server/) as described above.

 ## Dependency graph